spqb/adabmDCAc/README.md

 ```
 make
 ```
 It will generate the executable file __adabmDCA__.
+In the main folder run also `chmod +x adabmDCA.sh` to use the main script file.
 See
 ```
-./adabmDCA -h
+./adabmDCA.sh --help
 ```
-for a complete list of features.
+for the basic runs or look at the [main page](https://github.com/spqb/adabmDCA).

-## Basic runs
+## Working directly in C/C++

 ### Learning a Potts model from a MSA